galaxykate/paripassu/readme.md

 	- initializeLandmark: add data to every landmark in your game.
 Are coffee shops worth 10 points?
 	- onEnterRange, onExitRange: what to do if the player enters or exits the region around a landmark.
 Different levels mean you can give different points for proximity
 	- featureToStyle: How a landmark is displayed

-Goal: build something INTERESTING ENOUGH that you can get people outside, playing it, and watch their (your) experience

-TODO
-Control distance from text
-Better way to get landmark location